S-HEMA-MEENA/22pt27_katomaran/README.markdown

 ## Future Enhancements

 - **Image Search**: Add an API (`POST /api/search/image`) to search for faces by uploading an image and comparing encodings.
-- **Advanced RAG Queries**: Support complex queries like "List all registrations today" with enhanced FAISS indexing.
+- **Advanced RAG Queries**: Support complex queries  with enhanced FAISS indexing.
 - **UI Improvements**: Add animations, dark mode, and accessibility features for a polished user experience.
 - **Performance Optimization**: Increase frame rate for live recognition on high-end devices and optimize FAISS for larger datasets.
 - **Multi-User Support**: Scale the backend to handle concurrent users with session management.